-It is also open to a director, subject to the constitution or articles of association of the company, to appoint an alternate to fulfil his or her duties on his or her behalf, generally in relation to a specific action or time period.
-Whereas the alternate is personally liable for his or her own actions, the appointing director again is not absolved and can be held responsible along with the alternate.
+It is also open to a director, subject to the constitution or articles of association of the company, to appoint an alternative director to fulfil his or her duties on his or her behalf, generally in relation to a specific action or period.
+Whereas the alternative director is personally liable for his or her own actions, the appointing director again is not absolved and can be held responsible with the alternative director.

 Chief executive officer